MohammadKurjieh/vscode-verilog/README.md

 ## Major new Features:
 * Compile all verilog files in a directory
 * Output moved to ./build
+* Dynamic File Extensions (Input and Output)
+* Custom Compiling Flags
+* Ability to change the directory of iverilog

 <br />
 <br />